2 registered (2 invisible),

 “Yes, I voted for Obama too,” Mom whispers.

-I open up a new, empty word document on my laptop:
+Opening up a new, empty word document on the laptop, “Mom, can you see this?” is typed.

 “Yes,“ she says vocally.